JudahGabriel/RavenDB.Identity/Samples/Mvc/Readme.md

 This is an AspNetCore MVC sample that shows how to use Raven.Identity.

-There are four areas of interest:
+There are five areas of interest:
  1. [appsettings.json](https://github.com/JudahGabriel/RavenDB.Identity/blob/master/Samples/Mvc/appsettings.json) - where we configure our connection to Raven.
  2. [AppUser.cs](https://github.com/JudahGabriel/RavenDB.Identity/blob/master/Samples/Mvc/Models/AppUser.cs) - our user class containing any user data like FirstName and LastName.
  3. [RavenController.cs](https://github.com/JudahGabriel/RavenDB.Identity/blob/master/Samples/Mvc/Controllers/RavenController.cs) - where we save changes to Raven after actions finish executing.